rolopez23/Bluefin-Mortgage-Service/README.md

 ## Usage

-> Some usage instructions
+> Subcomponent rendered in BlueProxyROL, only published for testing and debugging purposes.

 ## Requirements

 An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).

-- Node 6.13.0
+- Node 8.15.1
 - etc

 ## Development